DrKJeff16/project.nvim/README.md

         ---@type 'oldest'|'newest'
         sort = 'newest',

-        ---If `true`, `telescope-file-browser.nvim` instead of builtins.
-        ---
         ---If you have `telescope-file-browser.nvim` installed, you can enable this
         ---so that the Telescope picker uses it instead of the `find_files` builtin.
         ---
+        ---If `true`, use `telescope-file-browser.nvim` instead of builtins.
         ---In case it is not available, it'll fall back to `find_files`.
         --- ---
         ---Default: `false`